-It was back in 2011 when Rodolfo Guzman culinary curiosity got him in trouble.
+It was back in 2011 when Rodolfo Guzman's culinary curiosity got him in trouble.
 He was hunting for ingredients in the forest, scouring the floor for fresh fungi, when he was struck with pain.
-“My nose had this crazy reaction, man, it went huge and filled up my entire face” - he puffs his cheeks and mimics inflated nostrils.
-It was an allergic reaction to the spores he'd just inhaled, and instead of the wonderful woody aroma he was expecting, he was hit with a stinging pain.
+“My nose had this crazy reaction, man, it went huge and filled up my entire face” - he puffs his cheeks to mimic inflated nostrils.
+It was an allergic reaction to the spores he'd just inhaled, and instead of the wonderful woody aroma he was expecting, he was hit with blistering pain.
 “The guys were really worried about me but it was totally my fault, it was scary but I should have known.
 You don’t fuck with mushrooms, man.”

-I’m questioning the Chilean chef about his food reactions because for the fifth time in about two hours I’ve just witnessed him ask a perplexed driver to stop the bus, jump out of a half open door and devour something from the side of the road: a plant, cactus, herb – nothing, it seems, is off limits.
+I’m questioning the Chilean chef about his food reactions because for the fifth time in about two hours I’ve just witnessed him ask our perplexed driver to stop the bus so he could jump out and devour something from the side of the road: a plant, cactus, herb – nothing is off limits.

 We’re cruising through the Atacama desert in Chile.
-It’s remote, rugged, red and deadly dry – NASA test new vehicles heading for space on this very soil and it’s officially one of the most arid places on the planet – if Area53 is ever needed they should build it here.
-It’s said to be one of the closest terrains on Earth to resemble that of Mars and in some parts it hasn’t rained for over 400 years, at least if you believe what the locals say, which I’m inclined to do, because they know their land and because I also checked.
+It’s remote, rugged, red and deadly dry – NASA test new vehicles heading for space on this very soil and it’s officially one of the most arid places on the planet.
+If Area53 is ever needed they should build it here.
+It’s said to be one of the closest terrains on Earth to resemble that of Mars and in some parts it hasn’t rained for over 400 years, at least if you believe he locals, which I’m inclined to do because they know their land and because I also checked.
 Four centuries of dry.

-After hearing all this you wouldn’t think it’s the sort of location to go looking for new ingredients, but this in itself says a lot about the the 38-year-old chef who opened his own restaurant back in 2006 with a dedicated, some might say stubborn, mission to cook endemic Chilean ingredients in a country that wanted to eat anything but Chilean food.
+After seeing this you wouldn’t think it’s the sort of location to go looking for new ingredients, but this in itself says a lot about the the 38-year-old chef who opened his own restaurant back in 2006 with a dedicated, some might say stubborn mission to cook endemic Chilean ingredients in a country that wanted to eat anything but Chilean food.
 “People here prefer to eat more European or American style, over local,” he says.

-We’re on a regular visit to a part of Chile that has provided his self styled pantry with all manner of sour and bitter flavours.
-He comes here with Veronica Poblete, a guide both spiritually and botanically and Patricia Perez, a local woman who has introduced Guzman to the area, the culture, cuisine, customs and its people.
-Perez now forages exclusively for Boragó, which sits second on Latin America’s 50 Best Restaurants list, a room in her small home dedicated to bagging and jaring the tastes of her childhood.
-She hands out to me, she wants to know I've tasted her work.
+We’re on one of the chef's regular visits to a part of Chile that has provided his self-styled pantry with all manner of sour and bitter flavours.
+He comes here with Veronica Poblete, a guide both spiritually and botanically, and Patricia Perez, a local woman who has introduced Guzman to the area, culture, cuisine, customs and its people.
+Perez now forages exclusively for Boragó, which sits second on Latin America’s 50 Best Restaurants list, a room in her small home is dedicated to bagging and jaring the tastes of her childhood for Guzman's next menu.

 Many of the ingredients Guzman tastes look like they don’t want to be eaten – the Emos of the plant world.
 The last of these is desert tomato: a dark purple, hairy little sucker with a harsh hit.
 But instead of savouring the flavour and commenting – “Mmm!
 Wow!
 Delicious!” – as with previous bites, Guzman immediately spits out what he's eating and hacks up the chewed remains.
 A small glob of purple dotted with yellow seeds slaps on the cracked floor at my foot.

 After witnessing his careless tomato tasting, Poblete is not impressed, “you should be really careful with the Solanaceae family,” she says, “tomatoes can be very poisonous.”
-She has years of experience working with indigenous ingredients, her own extensive garden at a local hotel to help conserve and study plants, a botanical degree and, perhaps more importantly, the patience to channel Guzman’s desire for discovery.
+She has years of experience working with indigenous ingredients, her own extensive garden at a local hotel where she conserves and study plants, a botanical degree and, perhaps more importantly, the patience to channel Guzman’s desire for discovery.

 After doing this type of foraging for more than 10 years, Guzman knows damn well those tomatoes are on the risky side of the “just-eat-and-see” scale, but it’s as if he needs to know the taste there and then.
 To link that first flavour and the little puff of memory it creates to the exact location.
 “Desert tomato,” he beams, spitting the last of the seeds as he climbs back into the van, “how cool is that?”